 Producer Verification & Sustainability

-Texas Farmers’ Markets at Lakeline and Mueller are leadership-inspected, producer only farmers’ markets.
+Texas Farmers’ Markets at Bell and Mueller are leadership-inspected, producer only farmers’ markets.
 All vendors sell only what they grow or produce.
 There is no reselling or repackaging of any products based on the definitions that follow at our markets.

 Definitions